 If you have one of these documents, you need to submit a copy of it when you are applying.

-Edunation charges a service fee of 100 to 235 EUR from students who apply through Edunation to Edunation’s partner universities.
-The amount of the service fee depends on the number of applications a student wants to submit.
+Edunation charges a service fee of 200 EUR from students who apply through Edunation to Edunation’s partner universities.
+This covers 1-2 choices of degree programs or university.
 Included in the fee are Edunation’s customer service and support services during and after admission.
 More information about the fee can be found in the terms and conditions.